jvineis/TARA-18S/README.md

     swarm -d 1 -f -t 40 -z pooled-samples-derep.fa -s pooled-samples-derep-stats.txt -w pooled-samples-node-representatives.fa -o pooled-samples-node-table.txt
     python ~/scripts/mu-swarms-to-ASVs-table-for-tarra.py -s pooled-samples-node-table.txt -o swarm-min50-count.txt -l samples.txt -n pooled-samples-node-representatives.fa -min 50

+##### Lets do a little checking to make sure that our output makes sense.
+Lets first look at the number of sequences that passed merging/quality and primer filtering.
+Here is a way to get these numbers
+##### 1. Save the output of these two commands below as 1 and 2

+    for i in *primer-filtered.fa ; do echo $i | cut -f 1 -d "_"; done
+    for i in *primer-filtered.fa ; do grep ">" $i | wc -l; done

+##### 2. paste the two together

+    paste 1 2 > x_Quality-and-primer-filtered-reads-per-sample.txt

+##### This file should look something like this

+    ERR562370	868285
+    ERR562382	2028652
+    ERR562390	1027926
+    ERR562426	801888
+    ERR562473	699206

 #### 7. Run the taxonomy on the representative nodes using vsearch

     #!/bin/bash